 Social media campaigns are also an excellent way of marketing your restaurant.
 Facebook, and Instagram, Twitter, are some of the best platforms to run a contest.
 Check-in, tweet to us, upload a picture are some of the popular and successful campaigns of social media.
 Learn how to make the best use of social media marketing here.

-Engaging with customers on social media in form of tweets and comment replies are also important to create a brand loyalty among the customers.
+Engaging with customers on social media in form of tweets and comment replies are also important to create a brand loyalty among the customers and increase customer retention.

 7. Hosting Events

 Restaurants employ many tricks to attract and retain customers.
-Hosting events such as calling a live band to perform or organizing a karaoke night is a great idea to attract customers, especially during the slow nights of the week.
-Ladies’ night, karaoke night, standup comedy night etc are all extremely popular among customers and organizing these give you an edge over your competitors.
+Hosting events such as calling a live band to perform or organizing a karaoke night is a great idea to attract customers and increase the customer retention, especially during the slow nights of the week.
+Ladies’ night, karaoke night, stand-up comedy night etc are all extremely popular among customers and organizing these give you an edge over your competitors.
 If your budget allows, you can also call in a celebrity DJ or singer, to draw in a crowd.
 You can impose an entry charge, and also come up with a special menu customized with your high-profit items.The probability of old customers attending such events is always higher than that of new customers.

-Ultimately, your service and hospitality are what is going to generate repeat business for you, but these tips would certainly help boost the process.
+Ultimately, your service and hospitality are what is going to generate repeat business for you, but these tips would certainly help boost the customer retention of your restaurant.
 With extreme competition in the restaurant industry, it doesn’t take much for customers to switch to your competitor.
 Employ these tips at your restaurant, and let us know how they worked out for you in the comments below!